mixmix/blogposts/power_and_learning.md

 Instead of negotiating bullying and claustrophobia, students spent their time doing things like attending university level classes, running New Zealand's only openDNS server from a bedroom, and working together to support a friend with depression.
 Some of the experiences moved me so deeply I still cry when I recall them.

-It makes me thoroughly sad - and angry - thinking about how much average state education is missing the mark.
+Most state education is missing the mark by a wide margin.
+It makes me thoroughly sad - and angry.

 ---